Case Study 4: EduPath Learning Solutions - Worked Solution

 Assumptions

-- Shield Platform Encryption + custom consent framework for FERPA/GDPR/Privacy Act — no single product covers all three jurisdictions, so a combination of Shield encryption, field-level security, custom consent objects, and automated retention policies.
+- Shield Platform Encryption + custom consent framework for FERPA/GDPR/Privacy Act.
+No single product covers all three jurisdictions, so the solution combines Shield encryption, field-level security, custom consent objects, and automated retention policies.

 Key Architectural Decisions